engjellahmeti/DARM/organization/ideas.md

 ### Engjëll's ideas:

--	Idea for a modification of the SpliT algorithm
+-	Idea for a modification of the SplitT algorithm
     - use Decision Tree (Random Forest) (create a new algorithm)
 	  1. find on each side two best decision trees with the depth of the number of attributes
 	  2. validate which events validate to true on both sides